lamberta/devkit-doc/native/native-stack.md

 	- **platform**: Contains header files that are implemented differently per native platform.
 	- **timestep**: Directory containing code dealing specifically with the timestep game engine.

-Native accelerated components of the Game Closure SDK.
+Native accelerated components of the Game Closure DevKit.
 This portion of the code manages state and functions that are shared between all native platforms.
 It provides OpenGL rendering and other native functions to keep the JavaScript